ChrisDuffley/stationPlaylist/addonuserguide.md

 * SPL Encoders
 * AltaCast encoders

+Note: to differentiate between StationPlaylist Studio and Remote Studio, the former will be called "local" or "on premise" Studio in most cases throughout this user guide.

-Unless otherwise noted, this add-on guide will focus primarily on StationPlaylist Studio.
-Certain commands will work across Studio and apps listed above, while others are specific to Studio, Track Tool, or encoders.
+Unless otherwise noted, this add-on guide will focus primarily on StationPlaylist (local) Studio.
+Certain commands will work across Studio and apps listed above, while others are specific to local and Remote Studio, Track Tool, or encoders.
 See the sections below for details.

 ## Add-on requirements and versions